MindscapeHQ/raygun4node/README.md

 The following properties can be provided as user information:

-- `identifier` is the user identifier.
-This will be used to uniquely identify the user within Raygun.
-This is the only required parameter, but is only required if you are using customers tracking.
-- `uuid` is the identifier of the device the app is running on.
-This could be used to correlate user accounts over multiple machines.
-- `firstName` is the user's first or preferred name.
-- `lastName` is the user's surname name.
-- `fullName` is the user's full name.
+- `identifier`: Unique identifier for the user is the user identifier.
-- `email` is the user's email address.
+- `email`: User's email address.
+- `firstName`: User's first name (what you would use if you were emailing them - "Hi {{firstName}}, ...")
+- `fullName`: User's full name.
+- `uuid`: Device unique identifier.
+Useful if sending errors from a mobile device.

 All properties are `strings`.
 Any other properties will be discarded.